vinceskahan/v5wiki/systemd.md

 # Adjust timing according to the typical recovery times in your situation
 #Restart=on-failure
 #RestartSec=20

-# See notes later in this wiki; by default weewx will run with root privileges, so
-# comment out the following two lines to run weewx as root.
-User=weewx
-Group=weewx
 # create a runtime directory below /run, because non-root users cannot create a file in /run itself
 # This works for root as well as non-root users.
 RuntimeDirectory=weewx